7 Ways To Start Your New Year Off Right

 Invest in immunity

-Immune support hasn’t always been the trendiest type of supplementation, but if there’s anything we’ve learned over the last two years it is that the health of the host is incredibly important when it comes to duration, frequency and severity of illness.
+Immune support hasn’t always been the trendiest type of supplementation, but if there’s anything we’ve learned over the last few years it is that the health of the host is incredibly important when it comes to duration, frequency and severity of illness.
 Whilst we can’t always avoid external challenges to our immune system, but we can work on the compounding factors that contribute to our immunity.
 Vitamin D levels, nutrient status, stress, sleep, sedentary time, blood sugar, and the health of our microbiome all play a role.
 For immediate impact, focus on Vitamin D3 and getting the core vitamins and minerals needed for a robust immune system, like vitamin A, zinc, selenium, vitamin C and immune-related phytonutrients.
 Food-wise, focus on plant diversity to ensure your microbiome is getting the nourishment it needs to thrive, reduce the foods that trigger symptoms or inflammation in your body, add in fermented foods like kimchi and sauerkraut, and focus on nutrient-dense, polyphenol-rich colourful fruit and vegetables.

 Do NEAT things